Sasszem/s502/doc/errlist.md

 - `.pad $100`
 - `.pad $error`

-Triggers if pad byte is >255 or does not have a value (undef label/constant, number parsing error)
+Triggers if pad byte is >255 or does not have a value (undefined label/constant, number parsing error)
 Might also trigger ""Can not interpret number

 ---